26goncalo/LP_Project/README.md

-# Language_Processing_Project
+# Language Processing Project
-Project made for Language Processing subject
+Project made for the Language Processing subject